MarkusBansky/react-redux-generator/README.md

 Create a file called `rrg-config.json` in your project's root directory next to your `package.json`.

-To find out what configurations are possible visit the [Config Wiki](https://github.com/MarkusBansky/react-redux-generator/wiki/Configuration-file) page.
+To find out what configurations are possible visit the [Configuration and command line arguments Wiki page](https://github.com/MarkusBansky/react-redux-generator/wiki/Config-and-command-line-arguments).

 ## Script